sublimetext-io/docs.sublimetext.io/docs/reference/package-control/submitting.md

 Pick one of the following two hosting options:

 - A public GitHub, Bitbucket or GitLab repository.
-  Only include one package per repository and be sure the root of the package is the root of the repository.
+  Only include one package per Git repository and be sure the root of the package is the root of the repository.
   Do not include a packages.json file in your repository.
 - Host `.sublime-package` files and a `packages.json` on a web server with SSL.